karatelabs/karate/README.md

 ```

 ## `callonce`
-Cucumber has a limitation where `Background:` steps are re-run for every `Scenario:`.
-And if you have a`Scenario Outline:`, this happens for *every* row in the `Examples:`.
+Cucumber has a limitation where `Background` steps are re-run for every `Scenario`.
+And if you have a`Scenario Outline`, this happens for *every* row in the `Examples`.
 This is a problem especially for expensive, time-consuming HTTP calls, and this has been an [open issue for a long time](https://github.com/cucumber/cucumber-jvm/issues/515).

 Karate's `callonce` keyword behaves exactly like [`call`](#call) but is guaranteed to execute only once.
 The results of the first call are cached, and any future calls will simply return the cached result instead of executing the JavaScript function (or feature) again and again.